farao-community/farao-community.github.io/pages/docs/input-data/crac/json/range-actions.md

 ⚪ **name**
 ⚪ **operator**
 🔴 **network element**: id is mandatory, name is optional
-⚪ **groupId**: if you want to align this range action with others, set the same groupId for all
+⚪ **groupId**: if you want to align this range action with others, set the same groupId for all.
+You can use any group ID you like, as long as you use the same for all the range actions you want to align.
 🔵 **speed**: mandatory if it is an automaton
 🔴 **initial tap**
 🔴 **tap to angle conversion map**